 Just because people do a process in a human way, sometimes, it's not the best way for a bot to do it.
 So, you can be a bit flexible and modify the process to the way bots work, often getting an optimized version of the process because now there's a bot on it.

 If you’re not familiar with bot operations, you can sign up for classes with platform providers and the community.
 For example, Automation Anywhere offers individual classes and learning trails.
 There are also tools to help you choose automation candidates.
-Check out our Discovery Bot and RPA Maturity tool.
+Check out our Process Discovery and RPA Maturity tool.

 I know people get excited about automating, but if you stop and look, if you take a careful approach, you’ll be on the right path for a fruitful outcome.